NCERT Solution for Class 9 Mathematics Chapter 10 - Circles Page/Excercise 10.1

 It is possible only if BD will be a chord of the circle.
 For this the point D lies on circum circle.

-Therefore, the perpendicular bisector of side BC and angle bisector of A meet on the circum circle of triangle ABC.
+Therefore, the perpendicular bisector of side BC and angle bisector of

 No comments: